eduvis/eduvis.github.io/contact.md

 For business and educational queries, contact the organisation's founder, [Charlie Roberts](MAILTO:charlie@eduvis.com.au).

-for IT / admin-related queries (website, GitHub, social and other media, etc), contact [Nathaniel Schmidt](MAILTO:schmidty2244@gmail.com)
+for IT / admin-related queries (website, GitHub, social media, etc), contact [Nathaniel Schmidt](MAILTO:schmidty2244@gmail.com)

 You can also contribute to the community on [GitHub](https://github.com/eduvis).